womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/1-intro-to-rainbowkit.md

 title: Connect your wallet with RainbowKit
 description: Easily support intuitive wallet connection experiences in your dapp by using RainbowKit, a React library.
 optional: false
+tweet: "Learn to use @rainbowdotme's RainbowKit with #30DaysofWeb3 @womenbuildweb3 🌈"
 ---

 ## What is RainbowKit?